 Success stories and case studies, in particular, show how you helped a client solve a problem, resulting in a happy ending for all.
 Tell these stories about your business, and you’ll resonate with new clients powerfully.
 According to Hubspot, 90% of people do their research before making a purchase or hiring a service.
 This includes reading product reviews, customer testimonials, and social media posts.

-3 Ways to Use Success Stories for Construction Marketing
+3 Ways to Use Success Stories In Construction Marketing

 People are looking for stories that will reassure them that they’re making the right purchasing decision or investment.
 Telling success stories about your business simply gives them what they want while also providing vital information about your services.

 It doesn’t end with telling the stories, however.
-Once your success stories are out there, there’s more you can do with them to improve your contractor marketing.
+Once your stories are out there, there’s more you can do to leverage your case studies and improve your contractor marketing efforts.

 1. Gather Your Success Stories and Case Studies on One Page

-2. Post About Your Success Story on Social Media for Lead Generation
+2. Post About Your Success Story on Social Media As Part of Your Contractor Marketing Efforts

 Share your success stories, but do so in a way that focuses on the customer’s challenge and how they overcame it or resolved it with your help.